SpaceBod/StockBot/README.md

 ## Purpose
 The scarse availability of GPUs is down to the global chip shortage and the increased population of crypto miners.
 It has become seemingly impossible to acquire a GPU at a sensible price (MSRP), due to crypto miners and scalpers buying up stock.
-Therefore, I devloped a program that would alert real buyers the moment a GPU comes in stock.
+Therefore, I developed a program that would alert real buyers the moment a GPU comes in stock.

 Currently setup for NVIDIAs & AMDs GPU store pages.